Miggs7/FEUP-FSI/LOGBOOK4.md

 - We created a file called setuid.c, after we compilled we gave permissions to root and exported the following variables: PATH, LD_LIBRARY_PATH, ANY_NAME;

--The output is the same as the env command.
+- The output is the same as the env command.

 ### **Task 6 - The PATH Environment Variable and Set-UID Programs**